-Hacienda Yaxcopoil is 33 km. south of Mérida on the way to Uxmal.
-Entry: $75 pesos.
-The hacienda also has two beautifully restored guest rooms for overnight accommodation; during your stay you can order delicious regional meals served at whatever time you desire.
+Located 33 km. south of Mérida on the way to Uxmal.
+Entry: $100 pesos.
+The hacienda also has a beautifully restored guest room for overnight accommodation; during your stay you can order delicious regional meals served at whatever time you desire.

 Hours: Monday to Saturday from 8 am to 6 pm / Sunday from 9 am to 3 pm